Self-hosted deployment

 19530Milvus

-If any port is already in use, either stop the conflicting service or modify the port mapping in docker-compose.yml.
+If any port is already in use, stop the conflicting service or change the port mapping in docker-compose.yml.